-Protecting health information is the highest priority for the Colorado All Payer Claims Database CO APCD).
+Protecting health information is the highest priority for the Colorado All Payer Claims Database (CO APCD).
 Colorado statute CRS 25.5-1-204 requires the CO APCD to “[p]rotect patient privacy in compliance with state and federal medical privacy laws while preserving the ability to analyze data and share with providers and payers to ensure accuracy prior to the public release of information[.]”
-This ensures that all aspects of CO APCD data collection, processing, storage, and analysis complies with the Health Insurance Portability and Accountability Act (HIPAA) and all other federal privacy and security requirements.
+This ensures that all aspects of CO APCD data collection, processing, storage, analysis and release of data complies with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) , and all other federal privacy and security requirements.

-What is PHI (Protected Health Information) ? : Individually identifiable health information, held or maintained by a covered entity or its business associates acting for the covered entity, transmitted or maintained in any form or medium (including the individually identifiable health information of non-U.S. citizens).
+What is PHI (Protected Health Information)?: PHI is individually identifiable health information, held or maintained by a covered entity or its business associates acting for the covered entity, transmitted or maintained in any form or medium (including the individually identifiable health information of non-U.S. citizens).
 This includes:

 - identifiable demographic and other information relating to the past, present, or future physical or mental health or condition of an individual, or

 - the payment of health care to an individual that is created or received by a health care provider, health plan, employer, or health care clearinghouse.

 PHI is the definition used by HIPPA to determine the type of patient information that falls under the purview of the law.

 What is the Health Insurance Portability and Accountability Act (HIPAA)?: HIPAA is a federal law that required the creation of national standards to protect patient health information from being disclosed without the patient’s consent or knowledge.
 Two main components of HIPAA are known as the HIPAA Privacy Rule and the HIPAA Security Rule.

 The Privacy Rule standards address the use and disclosure of individuals’ PHI by “covered entities.”
 Covered entities include: